 Since studying graphic design in the mid-nineties I’ve used my spare time to pursue a wide range of creative activities.
 These have included graphic design, illustration, animation, sculpture, installation, wood carving, painting murals, curating exhibitions, software and sample based music production and building automata.
 I still occasionally produce graphic design, illustration and mural work and have a separate website dedicated to my output in these areas (tfdesignandillustration.wordpress.com).

-Outside of my art practice I’ve worked for many years with people with learning disabilities and use a person-centred approach.
-I have four years of experience working as a further education setting as a Personal Support Worker/Learning Assistant (12 years) and as a Lecturer (4 years).
+Outside of my art practice I’ve worked for over a decade using a person-centred approach to support people with learning disabilities.
+I’ve worked within a further education setting as a Personal Support Worker/Learning Assistant (12 years) and as a Lecturer (4 years).
 My Lecturer role involved teaching Art, Craft, Gardening, Basic Carpentry Skills and Money Skills to young people and adults with learning disabilities.
 I currently work for a national charity and support older people with learning disabilities as they engage in craft and gardening activities.

 Selected projects, events and exhibitions